quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Recovery Period

 Recovery is a period of time beginning with detection of a lost packet or an increase in the ECN-CE counter.
-Because QUIC retransmits stream data and control frames, not packets, it defines the end of recovery as a packet sent after the start of recovery being acknowledged.
+Because QUIC does not retransmit packets, it defines the end of recovery as a packet sent after the start of recovery being acknowledged.
 This is slightly different from TCP's definition of recovery, which ends when the lost packet that started recovery is acknowledged.

 The recovery period limits congestion window reduction to once per round trip.
 During recovery, the congestion window remains unchanged irrespective of new